-In a recent article published by the Daily Bulletin, Caltrans is encouraging motorists to keep the state clean with its “Don’t Trash California” campaign and is working hard to bring forth public awareness to the amount of money being spent annually on trash cleanup.
+In a recent article published by the Daily Bulletin, Caltrans is encouraging motorists to keep the state clean with its “Don’t Trash California” campaign and is working hard to bring forth public awareness of the amount of money being spent annually on trash cleanup.

 Last year, the state transportation agency spent $62 MILLION statewide on litter removal.
 That work included the removal of 155,000 cubic yards of trash, enough to fill over 10,000 garbage trucks!

-Easiest way you can make a difference? … DON’T LITTER!
+The easiest way you can make a difference? … DON’T LITTER!

 We currently operate in 20+ different markets.
-For more information about your particular market click on this link.
+For more information about your particular market, click on this link.

 Call us today or email us to learn more about how your business can get involved, and don’t forget to mention reading our blog!
 We strive to bring current and relevant information to those interested in our program and look forward to hearing from you!